hammerheim-game/hammerheim-rules/5-warbands.md

 window into the attic of the house opposite.
 Your warband finds 3D6 GC worth of loot.

-(4444) Armourer
+(4444) Armorer
 A breastplate hanging from a pole drew your attention to this place, obviously too high up to be easily looted.
 The workshop is ruined and the forge has been smashed.
-Rooting about in the soot, you find various half-finished items of armour.
+Rooting about in the soot, you find various half-finished items of armor.
 Roll a D6 to see what you find:
 D6 Result
 1-2 D3 Shields or bucklers (choose which)
 3 D3 Helmets
-4 D3 Suits of light armour
+4 D3 Suits of light armor
-5 D3 Suits of heavy armour
+5 D3 Suits of heavy armor
-6 Suit of Ithilmar armour
+6 Suit of Ithilmar armor

 (5555) Graveyard
 You find an old graveyard, crammed with sepulchres that are